Doreen Porter: Sports career

-In 1961 Porter set the New Zealand resident record for the 100 yard sprint.
+In 1961, Porter set the New Zealand resident record for the 100 yard sprint.
 At the 1962 British Empire and Commonwealth Games she won the silver medal in the women's 100 yards.
 She also won a bronze medal as part of the women's 4 x 110 yards relay team.
 Her teammates in the relay were Nola Bond, Molly Cowan and Avis McIntosh.
 In 1963 she was unable to take up an invitation to attend a running meet in Los Angeles with Peter Snell as New Zealand athletics administrators required her to be accompanied by a chaperone.
 The Auckland Star newspaper then started a fund raising campaign to send her to compete with the New Zealand Amateur Athletics Association agreeing to the trip if her expenses were paid by subscription.
 The fundraising campaign successfully obtained the necessary funds to send Porter to the United States.

-In April of 1964 Porter competed in Los Angeles and set the United States record for women for the 220 yard race.
+In April 1964, Porter competed in Los Angeles and set the United States record for women for the 220 yard race.

 Porter competed in one Olympic Games in Tokyo in 1964 making the quarter-final and semi-final of the 100 and 200 metres respectively.

 Porter's competitive running career was halted as a result of injury.

-After sports career
+Later life

-In 1980 she married and moved with her husband to the United States.
+In 1980, she married and moved with her husband to the United States.
 She is now an artist.